Northern Virginia trolleys: North Arlington branch

 Constructed by the Washington, Arlington and Falls Church Railroad as part of the Fairfax line, the North Arlington branch of the Washington—Virginia Railway connected Clarendon and Rosslyn.
 The branch traveled northeast from Clarendon along the present routes of Clarendon Boulevard, Fairfax Drive and N. Lynn Streets, approximating the present underground routes of Washington Metro's Orange and Silver lines.
 The branch turned to the north when joining the Nauck line at Fort Myer Junction, joined the Rosslyn Branch while traveling north along the present route of N. Lynn Street and ended near the Aqueduct Bridge at the railroad's Rosslyn terminal.

+The Rosslyn terminal was removed in late 1939, along with the W&OD station nearby, to create Rosslyn Plaza as an improved gateway to DC and to allow the George Washington Parkway to pass under the Frances Scott Key Bridge.
+Capital Transit continued to run streetcars across the bridge until 1956, when they stopped service rather than pay to install new tracks as part of the project to widen the Key Bridge.
+The last streetcar in the Commonwealth of Virginia left Rosslyn on August 26, 1956.
 The tracks around Rosslyn Circle were removed in late 1959.

 North Arlington branch stations

 The stations of the North Arlington branch (Clarendon-Fairfax branch of Washington-Virginia Railway) were (with locations of sites in 2008):